Everything You Need to Transform Your Home Into a Spa for Mother's Day

 To help you give the mom in your life the at-home spa day of her dreams, we've found everything you need to transform any space into a soothing spa environment.
 First, set the mood with some ambiance: think scented candles, white noise and essential oil diffusers.
 Next, pick out a treatment you know she'll love, whether it be a manicure set, heavenly-smelling bath products or a high-tech facial device.
 Finally, make her feel cozy with a decadent robe, fuzzy slippers or new pajama set.

 Below, shop our favorite products for bringing the spa home to mom this Mother's Day.
-For even more ways to pamper her, check out our favorite candles for spring, the best face masks for every skin type and the best beauty tools of 2023.
+For even more ways to pamper her, check out the best face masks for every skin type and the best beauty tools of 2023.

+There's something about a matching set of pajamas that feels so luxurious — especially in SKIMS' ultra-soft modal fabric.

 The soothing, mouth-watering aromas of almond make this gift set from French skincare brand L'Occitane a cut above the rest.
 This decadent set includes a nourishing shower oil, shampoo, conditioner, hand cream and body cream to delight her senses.